34 Little Life Skills Everyone Needs to Be a Grown-Up

 You know what they say: Change is the only constant.
 Yet many of us still live our lives like they’ll always stay the same, so when big changes come they can rock the very foundation of our lives.
 But you don’t need to fear change, you just need to be prepared for it.
 Come up with a concrete plan for major contingencies and you’ll save yourself a lot of worry.

 Getting a credit card is a no-brainer.
 Heck, you don’t even have to apply for one; they’ll just send you one in the mail, making spending money even easier than it already is.
 But saving money, that’s a real skill, and it starts with setting up your own savings account.
 Know the different types of savings accounts, pick one that’s right for you, and start socking cash away on a regular basis.
 Need ideas?
 Check out these habits of people who are great at saving money.

 Basic first aid

 Would you know what to do if someone collapsed at work?
 If your child began choking at dinner?
 If you sprained your ankle while hiking?
 Learning CPR and basic first aid skills fall under the category of skills you hope you’ll never have to use.
 But in an emergency situation, first aid training can help you keep your cool, stay safe and even save a life.
 Brush up on your skills or start anew by finding a local class through the Red Cross.
-Here are some first aid basics that you should definitely know.

 Choose your own happiness